Updated: Feb 1

 Routines are important because they are a combination of habits that we have put together, and do on a repeated basis.
 Once we have had the same morning routine for a few weeks, or a few months, it becomes something that we go through automatically.

 That means, we are getting up first thing in the morning, and not having to think very much about what we need to do.
 That overcomes the need to be motivated all the time.
+We do the "right" things automatically, because we are used to doing them, so we don't actually require any motivation.

 We Only Need Motivation at the Beginning.